 We have noticed people asking on GMB listings about their booking for the same day for example, so some are treating it as a way to communicate with a company directly, rather than using email, phone or a website contact form.

-Google bookings integrate with supported scheduling partners to provide appointments, reservations and insights through your GMB account, as demonstrated in the Google Maps screenshot further down the page.
+Google bookings integrate with supported scheduling partners to provide appointments, reservations and insights through your GMB account.

 The new features add significantly greater functionality to the GMB listing, but it also adds more work.

 While it was always advisable to regularly check on the listing to make sure it hasn’t been updated with outdated information or prank photos, the new features require frequent checks.